MeshaalMo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Implementation of Tic-Tac-Toe with alpha-beta pruning algorithm
+Implementation of Tic-Tac-Toe with MiniMax & alpha-beta pruning algorithm